IBM/merlin-docs/docs/guides/appinstall.md

 ![](../images/appinst/appinst-8.png)

 When it is finished installing, you can right-click and select 'Launch Application'.
-This takes you into CodeReady Workspaces.
+This takes you into developer workspaces.